mq-cah/ANZPHN/_pages/events.md

 : **More Information**: [Auckland Libraries website](https://www.aucklandlibraries.govt.nz/Pages/family-and-local-history-events.aspx){:target="_blank"}
 : **Contact**: <Seonaid.Harvey@aucklandcouncil.govt.nz>

+**The Wilson History Oration**
+: **Event Description**:
+: Associate Professor Tanya Evans will present the inaugural Wilson History Oration for Professional Historians Australia.
+The Oration is an annual online lecture for an eminent speaker to reflect and share experiences on history research, writing and audience engagement.
+Tanya’s presentation will take a deep dive into a multi-faceted approach to public history.
+The oration will be centred on one of Tanya’s current projects – an historic site in the Blue Mountains in NSW – and she will discuss her collaboration with local and family historians, environmental specialists, heritage practitioners and archaeologists.
+: The Oration has been established in memory of Dr Bill Wilson OAM (1942-2021).
+Bill Wilson’s support for the field of public history and the work of professional historians in Australia was inspiring.
+Throughout his career in history Bill was a diplomatic and personable leader and an innovative administrator.
+: **Paper Title**: 'Out of the Blue: collaborative and community-based history in Australia' : **When**: 2 June 2022, 5.30-6.30 pm AEDT
+: **Where**: Online
+: **Registration** Book [here](https://phavic.wildapricot.org/event-4818153){:target="_blank"}
+: **More Information**: [https://phavic.wildapricot.org/event-4818153](https://phavic.wildapricot.org/event-4818153){:target="_blank"}

 **WWII in the Asia-Pacific: Border Crossing Mobilities** : **Event Description**: Two-day online workshop which focuses on international mobilities and migration as a way to understand the impacts of WWII across the Asia-Pacific region.
 The workshop is a joint project between The University of Notre Dame (Australia), the University of Wollongong, and Ritsumeikan University (Japan).
 : **When**: 18-19 July 2022.